Tejasree1997/Todo-list-table/README.md

 Project Type: Website

+Main Activity of the code:
-Main task: ADD the list
+--> ADD the list
-           DELETE the list
+--> DELETE the list
-           EDIT the list
+--> EDIT the list
-           SAVE the list
+--> SAVE the list
+--> Can add multiple rows in the table by all the above listed elements.